hyvikk/underconstruction-for-page/README.md

 only Admin can see the content on the site.

-== Installation ==
+# Installation

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/page-under-construction` directory, or install the plugin through the WordPress plugins screen directly.
+- Upload the plugin files to the `/wp-content/plugins/page-under-construction` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+- Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Construction Design menu to edit your coming soon message
+- Use the Construction Design menu to edit your coming soon message

-== Screenshots ==

-1. screenshot-1.png
-2. screenshot-2.png
-2. screenshot-3.png